adriangl/adriangl/README.md

 Nice to meet you!
 My name is **Adrián García**, an **Android developer** from **Madrid, Spain 🇪🇸** currently working at [@masmovil](https://github.com/masmovil).

 I mainly focus on Android development with Kotlin and Java, but I'm not afraid of tinkering with Typescript, Python or shell scripts.
+I also love working with other languages like Ruby to automate CI flows in apps (Github Actions FTW!).

 War-scarred by Clean architectures and now in love with Redux/Flux and reactive programming, I keep studying new software architectures and patterns to improve my code.
-I also try my best at automating stuff (Github Actions FTW!)

 ------------

 ## About me
-- 🔭 I'm currently working on open-source libs, apps and tools that improve Android development
+- 🔭 I'm currently working on open-source libs, apps and tools that improve Android development.
-- 🌱 I'm learning a bit of Typescript so I can work on some projects with Firebase
+- 🌱 I'm learning a bit of Typescript so I can work on some projects with Firebase.
+I'm also re-learning some Ruby so I can work with automation tools such as `fastlane`.
 - 💬 Ask me about anything Android related.
-I can also help you with architecture stuff :P
+I can also help you with architecture stuff 😜
-- ⚡ Fun fact: I'm a videogame enthusiast 🎮
+- ⚡ Fun fact: I'm a videogame enthusiast 🎮.
+I love JRPGs and hack and slash games!

 ## Open source and contributions
 ### Personal open source projects